 - After the payment terminal has started up, verify the Adyen logo or your company logo appears on the terminal display.

 - Verify no cameras or skimming equipment are attached to the payment terminal.
+Check for anything inserted in or attached to the card reader, ports, display, or keypad.

 Device integrity inspection

 - Verify the payment terminal isn't physically damaged.
+Check for missing seals or screws, holes in the device, and added wires or labels.

 - Check your camera footage for suspicious activities around the payment terminal.